alisaifee/coredis/docs/source/compatibility.rst

 XAUTOCLAIM
 **********

-Changes (or acquires) ownership of messages in a consumer group, as if the messages were delivered to the specified consumer.
+Changes, or acquires, ownership of messages in a consumer group, as if the messages were delivered to as consumer group member.

 - Documentation: `XAUTOCLAIM <https://redis.io/commands/xautoclaim>`_
 - Implementation: :meth:`~coredis.Redis.xautoclaim`